 It's tough enough to find family-friendly films in general, let alone Halloween-themed ones.
 Well we've got you covered, with 13 movies that would be a perfect treat — no tricks — for the whole family this Halloween.
 But be warned, these are just suggestions and some of the films on this list do come with a PG-13 rating, so if you're looking for the perfect film for your infant or super little ones, just beware and use your own judgment.
 Now, here are 13 hauntingly perfect movies for your family to enjoy this Halloween (in no particular order):

 1. "It's the Great Pumpkin, Charlie Brown" (1966)(Not Rated)

 It's the staple Halloween film now celebrating its 50-year anniversary, and it still holds up as one of the best.
 Sure it's technically a TV special and sure it's only 25 minutes long, but how do you have a family-friendly Halloween movie list and not include this?

 2. "Bedknobs and Broomsticks" (1971)(Rated G)

 One of the best, and most over-looked, of the Walt Disney collection of films, this movie mixes live-action and animation and is an absolute delight.
 Angela Lansbury and David Tomlinson star in this whimsical musical adventure that features spells, sorcerers and magic amulets.

 3. "ParaNorman" (2012)(Rated PG)

 This may be one of the best animated Halloween films of all-time, yes, even over some of the others on this list.
 Not for super-small children, "ParaNorman" still qualifies as family-friendly fare, since the animation takes the edge off of what is otherwise some pretty scary stuff.
-If you want more info on this flick, check out our detailed review on AXS.
+Read the full review here.